dboyhasnoname/learning/docker/docker_basics.md

 2. Decoupling allows container-based applications to be deployed easily and consistently, regardless of whether the target environment is a private data center, the public cloud, or even a developer’s personal laptop.
 This gives developers the ability to create predictable environments that are isolated from rest of the applications and can be run anywhere.
 3. Unlike virtual machines, containers do not have the high overhead and hence enable more efficient usage of the underlying system and resources.
 4. From an operations standpoint, apart from portability containers also give more granular control over resources giving your infrastructure improved efficiency which can result in better utilization of the compute resources.
+5. Docker is lightweight and fast.
+It provides a viable, cost-effective alternative to hypervisor-based virtual machines.

 ## Docker container vs VMs